IBEXDWM/IBEXPay-Woocommerce/readme.txt

 License: GPLv2
 License URI: https://raw.githubusercontent.com/IBEXDWM/IBEXPay-Woocommerce/master/LICENSE

+The easiest and fastest way for any business to receive Bitcoin payments.

 == Description ==

-The easiest and fastest way for any business to receive Bitcoin payments.
+Accept Bitcoin payments from anywhere in the world.

+With the IBEXPay Woocommerce Payment Gateway you can accept Bitcoin payments either Lightning or On-chain easily and directly in your store.
+Without having to worry about Bitcoin exchange price.

+IBEXPay allows you to take payments in more than 20 countries and using currencies like:

+* United States Dollar.
+* Guatemalan Quetzal.
+* Euros.
+* Mexican Peso.
+* Argentine Peso.
+* Colombian Peso.

+And many more.

 == Features ==

 * Payment amount is calculated using real-time exchange rates.
 * Instant Bitcoin payments.
 * Use Lightning or Onchain.
+* More than 20 countries and 10 currencies supported.

 == Installation ==